T4GLTD/IIoT/HOL/IOTHubPiHackathon/AzureFunction/README.md

 ## Azure Functions Lab

-In this part of the lab, you will create an Azure function that will be used to programmatically send data back to the Raspberry Pi or IoT DevKit.
+In this part of the lab, you will create an Azure function that will be used to programmatically send data back to the IoT DevKit or Raspberry Pi.
 The Azure function that you will create will be triggered by events that arrive at the IoT Hub.
 If the status of the device is normal and the newly reported temperature goes above the set threshold, the status of device will be set to high.
 If the status is at high and the temperature goes below the threshold, the status will be reset to normal.
 These state changes will be sent back to the IoT Device through a Cloud to Device (C2D) message and the status will be displayed on the LED display.

 ### Obtain Values Required to Connect Function to the IoT Hub